yuliyakrav/keyboard/README.md

 To increase efficiency, we also designed specific techniques for common actions like backspace or to capitalize characters.
 Swiping left to delete a character and swiping up or down to capitalize and lowercase the keyboard.

+# Take the test

+Go to the following link to complete a test using Magniboard: https://yuliyakrav.github.io/keyboard/

 # Analyze Your Results

 Download TextTest and StreamAnalyzer from http://depts.washington.edu/ewrite/eval.html to analyze your results.